KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 ## Trusting claims

 A claim can be either implicitly or explicitly trusted.
-While explicit trust applies to any type of claim, implicit trust is defined differently for claims of type `authoritativeFor` and for other types of claims, to allow for delegation.
+While explicit trust applies to any type of claim, implicit trust is defined slightly differently for claims of type `authoritativeFor` and for other types of claims, to allow for delegation.

-### Implicit trust for claims of type `authoritativeFor`
+### Implicit trust

 A claim is _implicitly trusted_ when the issuer of the credential is considered an authority for that claim, i.e. when the verifier trusts (implicitly or explicitly) an `authoritativeFor` claim about the issuer.

-When the original claim has type `authoritativeFor` itself, the issuer's `authoritativeFor` claims must have a `depth` property strictly higher than that of the original claim.
+When the original claim has type `authoritativeFor` itself, the issuer's `authoritativeFor` claims must also have a `depth` property strictly higher than that of the original claim.

 Example:
 - Recruiter X receives a credential claiming that John Doe has a Doctorate in Rocket Science (modelled as "diploma").